langenhagen/explore-with-dmenu/README.md

 ## TODO

-- open the standard Terminal (regardless of OS if possible) instead of `Konsole`
-- make custom `.edmrc` passable as an option to the main program
-- print "usage" string, when `-h`, `--help` or wrong parameters are handed in
 - upload to github
 - make a nice gif animation and add it to the readme or so for github.
-- add dmenu customizations to the sample .edmrc
 - make it work with absolute paths in the array `choices`
-- make it work with URLs in the array `choices`. `xdg-open` can handle URLs
+- make it work with Web URLs in the array `choices`.
+At least, `xdg-open` can handle URLs
+- make the script take a custom rc-file as a command line option
+- print "usage" string, when `-h`, `--help` or wrong parameters are handed in
+- make `dmenu` customizable via `.edmrc`
 - maybe rename `explore-with-dmenu.sh` to `suckless-explore.sh`
-- add a section to Further Reading: provide links to dmenu and the explores it mentions